nodejs/next-10/surveys/2026-collaborator-health-survey.md

 - Researching unfamiliar APIs or concepts
 - Drafting issue descriptions or PR summaries
 - Other: ___________

-### Overall, how useful have AI tools been in improving the quality or efficiency of your Node.js contributions? (single-select question)
-- I do not use AI tools in my contributions
-- Not useful at all
-- Slightly useful
-- Moderately useful
-- Very useful

 ## Plans going forward